dissorial/recipe-saas-demo/README.md

 # Full-stack SaaS Demo App

-Note: Live version on Vercel currently does not work because I'm on the free Supabase plan and need to use the limited number of projects/DBs for other purposes.
+> The live version originally deployed on Vercel currently does not work because I'm on the free Supabase plan and need to use the limited number of projects/DBs for other purposes.

 ## Features